 What is a Butterfly Haircut?

 The butterfly haircut has become viral because of its chic finish.
 This style is defined by soft layers with shorter strands around the crown to create fullness.
-The shortest layer will be cut around the jaw or chin length and is an excellent way to frame the face, making this look incredibly flattering.
+The shortest layer will be cut around the jaw or chin length and is an excellent way to frame the face.
 To give you a better idea of this hairstyle, many have referred to it as the combination of a shag haircut and that gorgeous 90s-inspired Rachel cut (you know, from the hit series Friends).
 But where does the name butterfly come from?
 It is believed to have been named by celebrity hairstylist Sunnie Brook.
 This is because it’s meant to appear like the moving wings of these beautiful insects.

 Butterfly Haircut vs Wolf Cut

-Butterfly Haircut Ideas
+Butterfly Haircut Ideas for 2023

 1. Butterfly Haircut Straight Hair